mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 8

-We add 2.5 spoons of tea power.
+Add 2.5 spoons of tea power.
 I am using "Red label Natural care", it has some dried herbs already in it.
 It can be bought from amazon or indian store nearby.

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s8.jpg)